Squarespace alternatives – best of the rest

 The website builder itself is slightly less impressive.
 Don’t get me wrong, there are some really nice features like a grid for dragging and dropping items into the correct place, and a neat mobile editing option.
 But, there’s always a but, you are a little limited with what you can place on the page – you have only 9 options, including text boxes, images, and contact forms.

-Zyro is incredibly cheap – its prices range from $1.89 to $14.99 a month.
-And while this builder does not offer a free plan, the options, as you can see, make it a very affordable option.
-Zyro is on the top of our cheapest website builders list – and it’s for a reason.
+Hostinger Website Builder is incredibly cheap – the one plan it offers starts at $1.79/month.
+And while this builder does not offer a free plan, it is a very affordable option.
+Hostinger Website Builder is at the top of our cheapest website builders list – and it’s for a reason.

-4. GoDaddy Website Builder – simple, fast, streamlined
+3. GoDaddy website builder – simple, fast, streamlined

 |Features||Excellent marketing features|